krzemienski/awesome-from-stars/README.md

 * [jserv/mazu-editor](https://github.com/jserv/mazu-editor): a minimalist text editor with syntax highlight, copy/paste, and search
 * [minio/mc](https://github.com/minio/mc): Unix like utilities for object store
 * [mckaywrigley/mckays-app-template](https://github.com/mckaywrigley/mckays-app-template): This is the template I use to start new full-stack projects.
+* [awslabs/mcp](https://github.com/awslabs/mcp): AWS MCP Servers — helping you get the most out of AWS, wherever you use MCP.
 * [hyperbrowserai/mcp](https://github.com/hyperbrowserai/mcp): A MCP server implementation for hyperbrowser
 * [semgrep/mcp](https://github.com/semgrep/mcp): A MCP server for using Semgrep to scan code for security vulnerabilities.
 * [lastmile-ai/mcp-agent](https://github.com/lastmile-ai/mcp-agent): Build effective agents using Model Context Protocol and simple workflow patterns